kustomzone/ComfyUI-Annotations/readme.md

 - Stream node logs right to your browser; when an EasyNode is run it will show a log icon on the title bar.
 Clicking this will open up a new tab where you can see the logs accumulated during that node's execution.
 Icon rendering can be disabled via settings option if you want to keep things cleaner; in this case access via right-click menu option.
 - Added save_node_list function to export nodes to a json file.
 This can be helpful e.g. for ingestion by ComfyUI-Manager.
-- Set default node width and height.
+- Set default node width and height, and add force_input to NumberInput (thanks isaacwasserman)
 - Retain preview images across browser refreshes if option is enabled (applies to all ComfyUI nodes)
 - Bug fixes and cleanup.